 ← Back to Blog

 Drowning in 10,000+ files in Google Drive?
-The problem isn't chaos—it's volume.
-Learn how to tackle the backlog and prevent files from piling up again.
+You don't need to delete everything.
+Learn how to organize a massive backlog and prevent new files from piling up again.

 Your Google Drive has 47,000 files.
 You actively use maybe 200 of them.
 The rest?
 Downloads from three years ago, duplicate exports, old client projects, screenshots you took “just in case,” and PDFs you swore you’d read later.